Skip to content

 Prieuré Notre Dame de Conil adds a different dimension to the Provençal pool venue collection: the combination of a 12th-century Cistercian priory with outdoor garden spaces where the pool functions as a contemporary amenity within a medieval setting.
 The thick stone walls, vaulted ceilings, and Romanesque architecture create a visual contrast with the Provençal sun and open-air pool that most purpose-built pool venues cannot replicate.
 Couples drawn to Provence for its historical depth will find the priory's architectural character extends the pool experience beyond simple leisure.

-The priory hosts up to 120 guests with 16 sleeping on-site across seven bedrooms.
+The priory hosts up to 120 guests with 18 sleeping on-site across seven bedrooms.
 The Signature membership provides enhanced FWS coordination.
-The surrounding four hectares of olive-tree gardens give the pool area a cultivated Provençal context, with Aix-en-Provence TGV 25 minutes away and Marseille Provence Airport roughly an hour.
+The surrounding four hectares of olive-tree gardens give the pool area a cultivated Provençal context, with Aix-en-Provence TGV 25 minutes away and Marseille Provence Airport 40 minutes away.
 For couples who want their poolside afternoon framed by medieval stone rather than modern décor, the priory offers a combination rare among Provence pool venues.

 Why We Love It